adityanarayanan03/adityanarayanan03.github.io/projects/pool_testing_backlight/pool_testing_backlight.md

 The pool testing backlight offers an efficient way to perform pool/group testing on a 96 well plate, without robotic pipetting machine or paper templates.

 ## Hardware
 The Pool Testing Backlight (pictured below) is a enclosed device with a seat for a standard 96-well plate.
-The backlight contains an 8x12 LED array underneath a polycarbonate window.
+The backlight's heart is an 8x12 LED array underneath a polycarbonate window.
 When a well plate is placed into its seat, individual LED's on the array can be turned on to indicate certain desired wells on the well plate.

 <img src="https://adityanarayanan03.github.io/images/pool_testing_backlight.JPG">